Collaborne/paper-suggest-textarea/README.md

 [![Stars on vaadin.com/directory](https://img.shields.io/vaadin-directory/star/Collabornepaper-suggest-textarea.svg)](https://vaadin.com/directory/component/Collabornepaper-suggest-textarea)
 =========

-A Material Design textarea that provides suggestions as the user types.
-The web components are built with [Polymer](https://www.polymer-project.org).
+A textarea that provides suggestions as the user types.
+The web components are built with LitElement.

 To use this element: